sjmikler/codingame-pro-mode/README.md

 ### Sync Local button

-After clicking the button, select a single file that will be continuously watched.
-Edit your code locally and the changes will be reflected online.
+After clicking the button, select a local file that will be continuously watched.
+Edit the code locally and the changes will be reflected online.

 ### Sync Online button

-After clicking the button, select a single file that will be continuously updated.
-Edit your code in the online editor and the changes will be reflected locally.
+After clicking the button, select a local file that will be continuously updated.
+Edit the code in the online editor and the changes will be reflected locally.